 The trials were largely conducted during the COVID-19 pandemic.
-This led to withdrawals both because of COVID infection (required by trial protocol) and, presumably, because patients did not wish to participate in a trial during the pandemic, which caused a significant number of withdrawals both related to participants testing positive for COVID and non-COVID withdrawals.
+This led to withdrawals both because of COVID infection (required by trial protocol) and, presumably, because patients did not wish to participate in a trial during the pandemic, which caused a significant number of both related to participants testing positive for COVID and non-COVID withdrawals.
 Loss to follow-up of a large number of trial participants can threaten the validity of results.
 While this is unlikely to be a problem with withdrawals due to COVID infection, other withdrawals increase the risk of bias.
 We note, of course, that this is an expected, unfortunate outcome of a trial of a respiratory treatment being conducted during the pandemic and not a reflection on the overall quality of the ENHANCE trials.

 The population recruited into the trials compared were generally younger and had fewer exacerbations than participants in real world observational studies.
-Additionally, the background therapy used in the trials does not reflect the most recent standards of care for treatment for moderate to severe COPD.
+Additionally, the background therapy used in the trials does not reflect current standard of care for the moderate to severe COPD population.
 Approximately 30% of participants in ENHANCE-1 and 45% of participants in ENHANCE-2 were on no background therapy at baseline.
-While participants taking dual LAMA+LABA therapy or triple LAMA+LABA+ICS background therapy, which has become standard of care in symptomatic patients and/or those with frequent exacerbations, were excluded from the Phase III trials, short-term data from a Phase IIb study suggests that ensifentrine (dosed at 1.5 mg or 6 mg) added on to LAMA+LABA therapy can improve FEV1.
-Additionally, there was no effect modification by background therapy in the trial results.
+While participants taking dual LAMA/LABA therapy or triple LAMA/LABA/ICS background therapy, which has become standard of care in symptomatic patients and/or those with frequent exacerbations, were excluded from the Phase III trials, short-term data from a Phase IIb study suggests that ensifentrine (dosed at 1.5 mg or 6 mg) added on to LAMA + LABA therapy can improve FEV1.
+Additionally, a small RCT and real world data suggest that roflumilast, an oral PDE4 inhibitor, is effective in improving lung function and reducing exacerbations when added to dual or triple inhaler therapy.
 Longer term and larger studies are needed to characterize the magnitude of the benefit of ensifentrine added on to dual and triple therapy, the patient population for whom the drug is most likely to be prescribed for in clinical practice.

 Our meta-analyses showed that, overall, ensifentrine improved lung function and decreased exacerbations.
 However, there were some inconsistencies in results on quality of life measures.
 For example, the overall differences in E-RS and SGRQ did not meet the MCID values defined in the literature, though analyses by responder status show that participants treated with ensifentrine in ENHANCE-1 were more likely to have clinically important improvements in quality of life compared with placebo.
 Additionally, changes in the E-RS and SGRQ in ENHANCE-2 were smaller than in ENHANCE-1.
-Study investigators pointed out that in ENHANCE-2, a higher proportion of COPD patients in the placebo group withdrew from treatment (41.9% vs. 23.4% in the ensifentrine group), leading to a less severe placebo group at week 24, as an explanation for why changes in ENHANCE-2 may have been smaller than in ENHANCE-1.
+Study investigators pointed out that in ENHANCE-2, a higher proportion of COPD patients in the placebo group withdrew from treatment (41.9% vs 23.4% in the ensifentrine group), leading to a less severe placebo group at week 24, as an explanation for why changes in ENHANCE-2 may have been smaller than in ENHANCE-1.
 Finally, we did not have access to individual participant data, so we are unable to assess which patients may have had greater benefit from treatment.
 Given that a substantial portion of trial participants were on no maintenance therapy at baseline, understanding whether quality of life improvements differed between background therapy groups is important in understanding the magnitude of benefit that may be seen in real-world practice, where the vast majority of patients would be on some background therapy.